 Avoid exposure to sunlight or tanning beds.
 Thioridazine can make you sunburn more easily.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

-What other drugs will affect thioridazine ?
+What other drugs will affect thioridazine (Thioridazine)?

 Cold or allergy medicine, sedatives, narcotic pain medicine, sleeping pills, muscle relaxers, and medicine for seizures, depression or anxiety can add to sleepiness caused by thioridazine.
 Tell your doctor if you regularly use any of these medicines, or any other anti-psychotic medications.